• Skip to primary navigation

 Ingredients

-Here are some useful notes on the ingredients needed to make these mini chocolate pie recipe.
+Here are some useful notes on some of the ingredients.

 • Oreo Cookies: Use the cookies (middle and all) for the crust.
 I do not recommend Double Stuf Oreos.
 They have too much cream in them.